philolight/godi/README.md

 - Easy configuration file as direct DI code
 - No redundant dependency between application instances (If your application instance depends on a interface, it doesn't know concrete struct)
+- Can set complex type parameters (slice, map and the combinations) with json style string

 You can set parameters and set dependencies of application instances with file by godi.